thomascrha/resume/resume.md

 **Jun 2022 - current, Sydney, NSW**

-Working within the data analytics team building/maintaining a variety of services used by the wider business to improve claim management.
+Working within the data analytics team building/maintaining a variety of services and models used by the wider business to improve claim processes.

+- Built a web application utilising LLM's in the aide of summarising/categorising calls made around claims.
-- Implemented a new artifact tagging system to improve developer operations.
+- Implemented a new artefact tagging system to improve developer operations.
 - Migrated their employee allocation tool from a legacy system to a new system built on top of FastAPI, HTMX, PostgreSQL.
-- Refactored their property triage tool-chain.
+- Refactored/redesigned their property triage tool-chain.

 ### Senior Engineer, Dragonfly Technologies